The Last Emperor: Critical response

-The film has received critical acclaim.
-On Rotten Tomatoes, it has an 87% "Certified Fresh" score based on 119 reviews, with an average rating of 8.10/10.
-The site's consensus states: "While Bernardo Bertolucci's decadent epic never quite identifies the dramatic pulse of its protagonist, stupendous visuals and John Lone's ability to make passivity riveting give The Last Emperor a rarified grandeur."
-Metacritic reports a 76 out of 100 rating based on 15 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 86% based on 124 reviews, with an average rating of 8.10/10.
+The site's critics consensus states: "While Bernardo Bertolucci's decadent epic never quite identifies the dramatic pulse of its protagonist, stupendous visuals and John Lone's ability to make passivity riveting give The Last Emperor a rarified grandeur."
+Metacritic assigned the film a weighted average score of 76 out of 100 based on 15 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-Roger Ebert was notably enthusiastic in his praise of the film, awarding it four stars out of four: "Bertolucci is able to make Pu Yi's imprisonment seem all the more ironic because this entire film was shot on location inside the People's Republic of China, and he was even given permission to film inside the Forbidden City — a vast, medieval complex covering some 250 acre and containing 9,999 rooms (only heaven, the Chinese believed, had 10,000 rooms).
+Roger Ebert was notably enthusiastic in his praise of the film, awarding it four out of four: "Bertolucci is able to make Pu Yi's imprisonment seem all the more ironic because this entire film was shot on location inside the People's Republic of China, and he was even given permission to film inside the Forbidden City — a vast, medieval complex covering some 250 acre and containing 9,999 rooms (only heaven, the Chinese believed, had 10,000 rooms).
 It probably is unforgivably bourgeois to admire a film because of its locations, but in the case of The Last Emperor the narrative cannot be separated from the awesome presence of the Forbidden City, and from Bertolucci's astonishing use of locations, authentic costumes, and thousands of extras to create the everyday reality of this strange little boy."

 Jonathan Rosenbaum compared The Last Emperor favorably to Steven Spielberg's Empire of the Sun: "At best, apart from a few snapshots, Empire of the Sun teaches us something about the inside of one director's brain.
 The Last Emperor incidentally and secondarily does that too; but it also teaches us something about the lives of a billion people with whom we share this planet—and better yet, makes us want to learn still more about them."

-Re-editing in Japan
+Editing out of Rape of Nanking scene for Japan

-In Japan, the Shochiku Fuji Company edited out a thirty-second sequence depicting the Rape of Nanjing before distributing it to Japanese theatres, without Bernardo Bertolucci's consent.
-Bertolucci was furious at Shochiku Fuji's interference with his film, calling it "revolting".
-The company quickly restored the scene, blaming "confusion and misunderstanding" for the edit while opining that the Rape sequence was "too sensational" for Japanese audiences.
+The Shochiku Fuji Company edited out a thirty-second sequence depicting the Rape of Nanjing before distributing it to Japanese theatres.
+Bertolucci had not given his consent for the cut, and was furious at the interference with his film, which he called "revolting".
+The company quickly restored the scene, blaming "confusion and misunderstanding" for the edit while opining that the Rape sequence was "too sensational" for Japanese moviegoers.